e5Workflow/e5.Cordova.MobileApp/README.md

-##### *Note: Required Kendo libraries are not included in this public repository
+*Note: Required Kendo libraries are not included in this public repository.*
-Contact e5 Workflow to get the full mobile application.*
+*Contact e5 Workflow to get the full mobile application.*